antihaddock/mlops_camp_project/README.md

 The data set used for this project can be found on Kaggle here: https://www.kaggle.com/datasets/nehaprabhavalkar/av-healthcare-analytics-ii

 The aim of the dataset is to predict hospital length of stay - which is represented by the ``stay`` column.
 For the purpose of this repo and the project this target coliumn has been converted into a binary outcome of less then 30 days and greater then 30 days.
+As such the purpose of this ML model is to predict if a patient admitted to hospital will be admitted for greater then 30 days or not.

 The dataset contains a range of variables related to the demographics of the patient and their medical history.
 A full data dictionary is available at `./data/train_data_dictionary.csv`.